SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/best_practices.md

 * Whenever possible, use a port number > 1024 within the container.
 This allows the NET_BIND_SERVICE capability to be dropped.
 * When practical (within the above rules), use the default or well known port for the service, to help convey additional context about your service.
 * If the port you need isn’t currently part of the [existing firewall configuration](#firewall-configuration), and it needs to be publicly accessible, request that it be added to the list via Service Now.
-* Requests for privileged ports (ports greater than 1024) must be reviewed/approved by the Spin working group before changes to the firewall are made.
+* Requests for privileged ports (ports less than 1024) must be reviewed/approved by the Spin working group before changes to the firewall are made.
 * If you don’t care about the port number, and don’t want to request a firewall change, There are several port ranges open and available for use.
 Ports 50,000 - 50,050 (inclusive) are open to traffic with source addresses within the NERSC network, and ports 60,000 - 60,050 are open to traffic from all source addresses.
 Try to make a random(ish) selection within this range to minimize the chance of a port scheduling conflict on the Spin nodes.
 (Basically, your service won’t be able to run if the scheduler can’t find an IP on a Spin node that isn’t already listening on this port, and the chances of this decrease if everyone doesn’t pick the same port).

 ### HTTP/HTTPS reverse proxy